maxwolf621/AZ/az-104/Test/Monitor.md

 7. Ensure that `AdatumWeb2` can automatically increase the number of instances based on CPU utilization.
 8. According to the sales department, `vm3.adatum.com` does not have connectivity to the Montreal office.

-You need to determine if a NSG is causing the issue.
+You need to determine if a network security group is causing the issue.

 What Azure Network Watcher feature should you use?
 - NSG Flow Logs